revati-pol/wanderlust/README.md

-This is our major project - wanderlust.
+This is a full stack web development project - wanderlust.